 Chocoversum Hamburg

-10 interesting data and facts about Chocoversum
+10 interesting data and facts about Chocoversum.

-2. Location: The museum is located in the historic Meßberghof, a listed warehouse building in Hamburg's Old Town.
+2. Location: The museum is located in the historic Meßberghof, a listed warehouse in Hamburg's Old Town.

 3. Cocoa Bean Import: Hamburg is a significant hub for cocoa; approximately 150,000 tons of cocoa beans are imported through the port each year.